Oronzio Maldarelli

-Oronzio Maldarelli was an American sculptor and painter (1892–1963) born in Naples, Italy.
+Oronzio Maldarelli (1892 – 1963) was an Italian-born American sculptor, painter, and educator.
+He taught at Sarah Lawrence College and Columbia University.
+Like many other sculptors of his day, Maldarelli produced both architectural and funerary sculpture.

 Education

-He was born on September 9, 1892 and immigrated with his parents, Michael Maldarelli, a goldsmith, and mother, Louisa Rizzo Maldarelli, to the United States in 1901.
-About 1906 he began taking modeling lessons at the Cooper Union, and after two years began to study at the National Academy of Design with Leon Kroll, Ivan Olinsky, and Hermon Atkins MacNeil.
-In 1912 he entered the Beaux-Arts Institute of Design, where he studied under Jo Davidson, Elie Nadelman, John Gregory and others.
+Oronzio Maldarelli was born on September 9, 1892, in Naples, Italy.
+He immigrated in 1901 to the United States with his parents, Michael Maldarelli, a goldsmith, and mother, Louisa Rizzo Maldarelli.
+In 1925, he married Matilda Schreiber in Yonkers, New York.

+His early career was studying jewelry design.
+About 1906, he began taking modeling lessons at the Cooper Union.
+He later study at the National Academy of Design, with Leon Kroll, Ivan Olinsky, and Hermon Atkins MacNeil.
+In 1912, he entered the Beaux-Arts Institute of Design, where he studied under Jo Davidson, Elie Nadelman, and John Gregory.

 Career

 Maldarelli's classical training allowed him to obtain commissions for both garden decorations and architectural sculpture.
 However as he grew older his work became more and more abstracted, though it would remain basically figurative.
+In 1929, he had a solo exhibition of his pastel works at Grand Central Art Galleries in New York City.

 He taught at both Sarah Lawrence College and Columbia University.
 One known student, Mario Cooper, would go on to considerable fame as an illustrator and also would teach at Columbia.
-Maldarelli died in New York City in 1963 at the age of 70 from a heart attack.

-Like many other sculptors of his day Maldarelli produced both architectural and funerary sculpture.
+While working at Columbia University in early 1950, Maldarelli met and taught a young Canadian police officer named John Reginald Abbott, a member of the Royal Canadian Mounted Police.
+Abbott had received authorization and funding to study sculpture in New York City in order to develop a new system of criminal identification for the Royal Canadian Mounted Police that relied on sculpted composites of suspected criminals.

-He was a member of the National Sculpture Society and the National Academy of Design, and was awarded the Widener Gold Medal from the Pennsylvania Academy of Fine Arts.
+He was a member of the National Sculpture Society, the Architectural League of New York, and the National Academy of Design.
+He was awarded the Widener Gold Medal from the Pennsylvania Academy of Fine Arts.

+Maldarelli died at the age of 70 on January 4, 1963, in New York City from a heart attack.